PM Modi offers prayer at centuries-old Jeshoreshwari Kali temple in Bangladesh | Law-Order

 PM Modi offers prayer at centuries-old Jeshoreshwari Kali temple in Bangladesh

-The Hindu community and temple authorities with the government's support redecorated the temple ahead of Modi's visit.
+The Hindu community and temple authorities with the government support redecorated the temple ahead of Modi’s visit.

 Bangladesh has taken extra security measures for the Indian premier's visit in the wake of protests by few leftist and Islamist groups.

+Modi, who is visiting Bangladesh on his first trip to a foreign country since the outbreak of the coronavirus, on Friday attended the celebrations of the golden jubilee of the country's independence, the birth centenary of ‘Bangabandhu’ Sheikh Mujibur Rahman in Dhaka.

-In 2016, the Bangladesh Bureau of Statistics (BBS) said their latest vital sample statistics report found the country's total population to be 15.89 crores by the end of 2015 with the number of Hindus at 1.70 crores in the Muslim-majority nation.
+In 2016, the Bangladesh Bureau of Statistics (BBS) said their latest vital sample statistics report found the country’s total population to be 15.89 crore by the end of 2015 with the number of Hindus at 1.70 crore in the Muslim-majority nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)